Scratchpad raises $13 million to power-up Salesforce with a productivity workspace for sales teams

 Elsewhere, Scratchpad is designed with collaboration in mind, enabling users to share sales notes with other members of their team — so if a sales executive finalizes a deal, all notes can be easily passed to the customer service team.

-Scratchpad operates a software-as-a-service (SaaS) business model, with tiers ranging from free all the way through the $39 per-user team plan and onto the business plan which comes with customized pricing.
+Scratchpad operates a software-as-a-service (SaaS) business model, with tiers ranging from free through the $39 per-user team plan and onto the business plan, which comes with customized pricing.
 In terms of deployment, users can either add an extension to Chrome or go through a dedicated web app in any other web browser.
 The user then logs into Scratchpad using their Salesforce credentials.

 Ecosystem

 In truth, Salesforce is already a fairly extensible platform, with AppExchange offering a ton of integrations with third-party enterprise applications.
-In fact, Salesforce CEO Benioff coined and trademarked the term “App Store” and registered the domain, before gifting it all to Steve Jobs ahead of Apple’s venture into the world of smartphones.
-Salesforce’s success over the past couple of decades is in large part to its partnership ecosystem, with countless third-parties building highly successful businesses off the back of it.
+In fact, Salesforce CEO Marc Benioff coined and trademarked the term “App Store” and registered the domain before gifting it all to Steve Jobs ahead of Apple’s venture into the world of smartphones.
+Salesforce’s success over the past couple of decades is in large part due to its partnership ecosystem, with countless third parties building highly successful businesses off the back of it.

-So isn’t what Scratchpad now offering already possible through other integrations?
-Not so, according to Salehi, who says that the issue at hand isn’t so much about extensibility as it is about usability.
+So isn’t what Scratchpad is now offering already possible through other integrations?
+Not so, according to Salehi, who says the issue isn’t so much about extensibility as it is about usability.

 “Usability is what matters most for revenue teams,” he said.
 “It is why you see implementations of Salesforce with all sorts of customizations and extensions, and yet adoption of those customizations remains very poor.
 In fact, we see a negative correlation between extensibility and end-user adoption.
-Many of these extensions are primarily at the database layer of Salesforce, very few extend to the user interface so they are not optimized for end users.”
+Many of these extensions are primarily at the database layer of Salesforce.
+Very few extend to the user interface so they are not optimized for end users.”

 While workflows will of course vary greatly between Salesforce customers, many users will keep notes or to-do lists in separate documents, such as Word, Excel, or a Google Doc, and then copy/paste the relevant text into Salesforce.
 Alternatively, they may just “stick with the status quo,” as Salehi puts it, and update records directly in Salesforce.

-“The unfortunate reality is Salesforce is a phenomenal database, but is not user friendly for salespeople to actually use,” he said.
-And so that is the problem that Scratchpad is ultimately looking to solve: countless wasted hours spent on admin.
+“The unfortunate reality is Salesforce is a phenomenal database but is not user friendly for salespeople to actually use,” he said.
+Scratchpad is ultimately looking to reduce the hours wasted on admin.

-In its short lifespan so far, Scratchpad has managed to amass a pretty impressive roster of customers including Adobe, Autodesk, Box, Snowflake, Splunk, and Twilio.
-And while it has been built purely for Salesforce for now, the company is open to expanding its horizons in the future.
+In its short life, Scratchpad has managed to amass a pretty impressive roster of customers, including Adobe, Autodesk, Box, Snowflake, Splunk, and Twilio.
+And while it was built purely for Salesforce, the company is open to expanding its horizons in the future.

 “We do have plans to bring Scratchpad to other CRMs, but today the pain is so deep and pervasive for sales teams using Salesforce, we started there,” Salehi said.